TAMUSFC/H5HutAccessor/README.md

 print("Starting momentum: {pstart}, Final momentum: {pfinal}".format(p[0], p[-1]))
 ```

-The `with` keyword is also supported:
+The `with` keyword is also supported, although the size of many files will preclude its use:

 ```python
 from H5HutAccessor import H5HutAccessor